SEO to Boost Your SERP Rankings: Tips from 100+ SEO Experts

 On-page SEO/on-site SEO is the practice of publishing relevant, high-quality content for users by optimizing headlines, HTML tags (title, meta, and header), images, internal links, and URLs.

-“It is necessary to establish a sturdy and solid on-site SEO for your product (even if it is a website, app, service, etc.) This includes tasks such as proper title tags for your posts/pages, crawlability enablement for various search engines (for eg., including the sitemap), content with appropriate formatting and keywords, page speed, images with descriptions, and alt tags, etc.”
+Saurabh Jindal, Founder at Talk Travel, says, "It is necessary to establish a sturdy and solid on-site SEO for your product (even if it is a website, app, service, etc.) These include tasks such as proper title tags for your posts/pages, crawlability enablement for various search engines (for eg., including the sitemap), content with appropriate formatting and keywords, page speed, images with descriptions, and alt tags, etc."

 The following are the elements of on-site SEO that combinedly govern the number of visitors for any website.

 High-quality content sets your website apart from the masses.
-The success of your website is primarily determined by its content.
 All the other components, such as design, visuals, videos, etc. provide a secondary support role.
 The best-written content starts by researching the proper market - determining high-value customers and defining personas for a website.

-Write the content that is relevant, clear, and keyword-rich; targets and engages the right audience.
-Then such content guides users towards your offerings, which increases the chances of conversion.
-According to 42.86% of the surveyed SEO experts, content quality is the most important factor to rank your blog in SERPs.
+Write the content that is relevant, clear, keyword-rich, and targets and engages the right audience.
+Such content can guide users towards your offerings, which increases the chances of conversion.
+According to 42.86% of the surveyed SEO experts, content quality is the most important factor in ranking your blog in SERPs.